The English Program

 207 – Literature in Performance (3)

 A performance course designed to enhance the performer’s appreciation and understanding of the great literature of the world – poetry, prose, and drama – by translating the printed page into the spoken word.
 Experience presenting material to both adults and children.

-Equips students to analyze and understand the art of film.
-Emphasizes narrative film within the Anglophone tradition.
+Equips students to analyze and understand the art of narrative cinema within the Anglophone tradition.

 251 – Issues in Literature (3)